brazilofmux/tinymux/mux/NOTES.md

    portable!

- - When you unload the database to flatfile format it is important to use your original db_unload/dbconvert.  *We cannot stress this enough.*
+ - When you unload the database to flatfile format it is important to use your original `db_unload` or `dbconvert`.  *We cannot stress this enough.*
-   Data loss is possible, especially since `db_unload/dbconvert` sometimes changes between releases.
+   Data loss is possible, especially since `db_unload` or `dbconvert` sometimes changes between releases.

  - Flatfiles are the most stable format to store and move your data in.
 Yes, the occasional miracle happens to let someone bring a game back up from binary data moved from the nether regions of the net.
 However, this isn't the place for beginners or the faint of heart.
-As always, store backups in a remote location.
+As always, store backups offline.

 # On Making Backups: